m13253/JKSN/README.md

 ### Checksum

 Checksum is a optional part of JKSN stream.
-If the transmission media is reliable, or if you decided to GZIP the JKSN stream, checksum can be omitted.
+If the transmission media is reliable, or if you decided to GZIP the JKSN stream, checksum may be omitted.

 Checksum indicates the checksum from the position immediately after the checksum to the very end of the JKSN stream.